-- A variant of this occurs in episode 28 of Pokémon, Team Rocket run a fake beauty salon for pokemon.
-Ash and Misty get into an argument about fashion that ends with Ash daring Misty to take her Psyduck to the salon to get a makeover.
+- A variant of this occurs in Pokémon: The Original Series episode "Pokemon Fashion Flash".
+Team Rocket run a fake beauty salon for Pokémon.
+Ash and Misty get into an argument about the importance of fashion.
+Eventually, Ash jokingly dares Misty to take her Psyduck to the salon to get a makeover.
 She tries, but Team Rocket end up thinking that she wants a makeover.
 So they put her in weird clothes, give her a new hairstyle, and paint her face with ridiculous clown-like makeup.
-She thinks it looks good, until Ash sees her and laughs his butt off at how stupid she looks.
+She thinks it looks good until Ash sees her and laughs his butt off at how stupid she looks.

 - Happens in Tenchi in Tokyo when Ryoko applies make-up to her face by the pound.
 Everyone is startled but then laughs hysterically when they see her face (especially Princess Ayeka, who's rolling on the floor laughing so hard she's crying at the sight!)

 - Employed in the 1990 New Mutants Summer Special where Rahne is given a makeover by one of the residents of Megalopolis to seduce her over to Consumerism.
 The "mirror" shown to her is a glamor shot.
 Her actual makeup consists of childish scrawling and a badly fitted wig.